sriramrudraraju/jest-and-puppeteer/README.md

-# E2E test using Jest Puppeteer
+# E2E tests using Jest and Puppeteer

 ### `npm install`
 To install dependencies